firebase/functions-samples/crashlytics-integration/email-notifier/README.md

   1. Specify the email that you would like to use to *receive* the alerts by using: `firebase functions:config:set email.destination_email="destination_address@email.com"`
   1. Specify the email that you would like to use to *send* the alerts by using: `firebase functions:config:set email.from_email="from_address@email.com"

 ## Deploy and test

  1. Deploy your project using `firebase deploy`
  1. Simulate a test crash.
-[Android Instructions](https://docs.fabric.io/android/crashlytics/test-crash.html) | [iOS Instructions](https://docs.fabric.io/apple/crashlytics/test-crash.html)
+[Instructions](https://firebase.google.com/docs/crashlytics/force-a-crash)

 ## Contributing